-Each year École Polytechnique propose 80 one year long assistantship contracts (extendable under specific conditions) that may either be Teaching assistantship, scientific outreach or consulting for industry.
+Each year École Polytechnique propose 80 one assistantship positions that may either be Teaching assistantship, scientific outreach or consulting for industry.

 PhD Students also benefit from support of the Fondation de l’X (FX) and the alumni association (AX).
 They are represented in Ecole Polytechnique and University Paris-Saclay decision-making bodies, jurys, and with the board of directors.

 X’Doc, the student association brings together doctoral students from the École Polytechnique and its partner laboratories, and its aim is to be an information center for this community.